 Key developments include:

-These measures reflect Cyprus’ commitment to regulatory integrity and EU compliance, ensuring that the program remains credible, transparent, and sustainable as the country progresses toward its anticipated Schengen Zone accession in 2026.
-Further refinements are expected in the coming years as part of this ongoing alignment process.
+These measures reflect Cyprus’ commitment to regulatory integrity and EU compliance, ensuring that the program remains credible, transparent, and sustainable as the country continues its path toward Schengen Zone accession.
+Further refinements are expected as part of this ongoing alignment process.

 Examining recent developments across the European Union offers valuable insight into what may soon occur in Cyprus.
 Over the past few years, several Schengen member states have tightened or discontinued their residency-by-investment programs in response to EU policy guidance and heightened scrutiny over source-of-funds and program integrity.